 How to Use Tempeh

 Tempeh can be found in the refrigerated section of most health food stores and in the natural foods aisle of well-stocked grocery stores.
 Look for it next to the tofu.
 You will find it in different flavors and with the addition of various grains.

-What is the Nutritional Value of Tempeh?
+Nutritional Value of Tempeh